An unusual hurricane season goes from ultra quiet to record busy and spawns Helene and Milton

 The upper air got cooler, the sinking air moved away, and in the Gulf of Mexico the Central American Gyre — a whirling overarching weather system — took over.
 That started the spin that kept kicking out hurricanes, Corbosiero said.
 Hurricane Helene formed, followed by Isaac, Kirk, Leslie and now a monstrous Milton.

-Helene was one of the largest storms in size in recent decades, which allowed it to gather more moisture from the Gulf of Mexico and plowed inland till it hit the mountains, which caused even more rain to fall.
+Helene was one of the largest storms in size in recent decades, with tropical storm force winds that end-to-end stretched 420 miles wide before landfall, the third largest Gulf storm since 1988 and larger than the state of Georgia.
+That allowed it to gather more moisture from the Gulf of Mexico and it plowed inland till it hit the mountains, which caused even more rain to fall.
 The warmer Gulf made it rain more and human-caused climate change made the hotter waters more than 300 times more likely, Woods Placky said, using her organization's calculations.
 A flash study by researchers at the Lawrence Berkeley National Lab found that climate change boosted Helene's rainfall by 50% in some parts of Georgia and the Carolinas.

 Helene rapidly intensified in those warm waters, but when Milton came along it gained strength at a much higher clip, quadrupling in wind speed in less than two days.
 Milton became the seventh storm in the last 20 years to gain at least 75 mph in wind speed in just 24 hours and none did so between 1950 and 2000, Klotzbach said.